juliantoro91/AutoLayoutTest/README.md

 The dimensions are defined by a JSON file.

-Buit in Brighscript and Scenegraph.
+Built in Brighscript and Scenegraph.